landrzejewski/training-scripts/src/J-MODERN.md

 #### Benefits of Sequenced Collections

 1. Consistent Ordering Semantics: Provides a unified approach to maintaining element order across different collection types, reducing confusion and errors.
-2. Enhanced Readability: Makes the intention of preserving order explicit through interface naming (`SequencedSet`, `SequencedList`, `SequencedMap`), improving code clarity.
+2. Enhanced Readability: Makes the intention of preserving order explicit through interface naming, improving code clarity.
 3. Simplified Collection Selection: Eliminates the need to choose specific collection implementations based solely on ordering requirements, streamlining development.
 4. Improved Interoperability: Facilitates smoother data transformations and integrations by ensuring consistent ordering semantics across different parts of an application.
 5. Reduced Boilerplate: Minimizes the need for manual checks or additional configurations to maintain element order, leading to cleaner and more maintainable code.